Burnley: Economy

 Burnley's main shopping area is St James Street, along with the nearby Charter Walk Shopping Centre.
 The YMCA claimed to have opened the largest charity shop in the UK in 2009, when they temporarily took over the former Woolworths store in the centre.
 The shopping centre was sold in 2001 by Great Portland Estates to Sapphire Retail Fund, which was 50% owned by the Reuben Brothers.
 The centre was bought in March 2011 by Addington Capital following the 2010 collapse of Sapphire Retail Fund.
 The centre incorporates the council-run market which is open four days a week.

 The town centre is home to a large number of high street multiples, along with other shops, including specialist food shops, independent record shops and an independent bookshop.
 On the edge of the town centre, there are four retail parks; there are also a number of mill shops.
 Plans have been in place since 2004 to construct a second town centre shopping centre, originally called 'The Oval'.
-By the time a sufficient number of tenants had signed up to begin construction, the effects of the financial crisis cast doubts over the project.
-In early 2011 fresh plans were released for a considerably smaller scheme involving a cluster of retail units.
-The site is now earmarked for a cinema and restaurants and is due to open in 2016 As well as Woolworths, the financial crisis has also led to the closure of several other shops in the last few years, including T J Hughes, Miss Selfridge, and HMV but has gained new high street names in large retail units including Next and River Island.
+By the time a sufficient number of tenants had signed up to begin construction, the effects of the Great Recession cast doubts over the viability of the project.
+In early 2011, fresh plans were released for a considerably smaller scheme involving a cluster of retail units.
+The site is now earmarked for a cinema and restaurants and is due to open in 2016 As well as Woolworths, the Great Recession led to the closure of T J Hughes, Miss Selfridge, and HMV but the project gained new high street names in large retail units including Next and River Island.
 The Market Square is currently under redevelopment with a number of retailers already moved in and more said to be 'signed up' to move in once the development is complete.

-As well as traditional motor dealerships, the town is home to the second Motorpoint car supermarket in the UK.

-The local brewery, Moorhouse's, which was founded in 1865, produces a range of award-winning beers – including the very popular Pride of Pendle and Blond Witch – and currently operates six pubs in the area.
-The Worsthorne Brewing Company produces a number of cask ales including Chestnut Mare, Packhorse, Foxstones Bitter, Some Like It Blonde, Old Trout, Collier's Clog and Winter Ales.
+The local brewery, Moorhouse's, which was founded in 1865, produces a range of award-winning beers and currently operates six pubs in the area.
+The Worsthorne Brewing Company produces a number of cask ales.
 The Moonstone Brewery is operated within the "Ministry of Ale", Burnley's first Brewpub.
-Reedley Hallows Brewery, whose ales include Old Laund Booth and Pendleside was launched in 2012 by the former Head Brewer at Moorhouses.
+Reedley Hallows Brewery was launched in 2012 by the former Head Brewer at Moorhouses.